Vuibau to remain in custody over alleged murder of Nadi doctor

-It is alleged that Vuibau murdered the doctor, also known as Leighley Leli Darling, at his Nadi home on September 1.

-Vuibau made his first appearance in the Lautoka High Court today, charged with one count of murder.
+Vuibau appeared in the Lautoka High Court today, facing one count of murder in relation to the incident on September 1 at the doctor’s Nadi home.

-State counsel Joeli Naivalu confirmed in court that the charge will proceed, while defence lawyer Unaisi Baleilevuka accepted the grounds for her client’s continued remand.
+State counsel Joeli Naivalu confirmed that the charge will proceed, while defence lawyer Unaisi Baleilevuka accepted the grounds for Vuibau’s continued remand.

-Justice Aruna Aluthge also advised that Vuibau must consider his plea options.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.